silvanazdravevska/CapstoneProject-Microsoft-Azure-Nanodegree/starter_file/README.md

 # Capstone Project - Azure Machine Learning Engineer

-In this Project 2 models are created, one using Automated ML ant the other using Hyperdrive.
-The dataset used is the Hearth Failure Prediction dataset from Kaggle in order to built a classification model.Then the model with the best accuracy will be deployed as a Web service.
+In this Project 2 models are created, one using Automated ML ant the other using Hyperdrive in Microsoft Azure Python SDK.
+The dataset used is the Hearth Failure Prediction dataset from Kaggle in order to built a classification model to predict mortality by heart failure.Then the model with the best accuracy will be deployed as a Web service.

 ## Dataset